IIIT-Sricity-FSD-2024-2028/21_DineTime-Devs/DomainExpertInteraction.md

 - What are the primary goals or outcomes of this problem statement?
   Accurate reservations, predictable seating capacity, reduced no-shows, faster customer check-in, and better coordination between restaurant staff and management.

-- List key terms used by the domain expert and their meanings (Copy these to definition.yml)
+- List key terms used by the domain expert and their meanings

 | Term | Meaning as explained by the expert |
 |---|---|